 Parents are not permitted to park on school premises at the beginning or the end of each day.
 This includes parents delivering to or collecting from the Out of School Clubs.

 Our children are fully aware that they must not climb on the walls, gates or fences.
 This rule has been established for very obvious safety reasons and your active support in this matter will be appreciated.

-All visitors must report to the reception area where they will be asked to sign the Visitors’ Book.
+All visitors must report to the reception area where they will be asked to sign in via our electronic signing in system.
 Visitors will be given a security badge to wear for the duration of the visit and are asked to return these to the reception when signing out.

 We expect parents, staff and children to be vigilant at all times.
 The school has an intruder alarm system and our caretaker’s house is on the school site.
 The school benefits from the support of the RAF police in its security measures.

 At this school, the health, safety and well-being of every child is our paramount concern.
 Our aim is that children will enjoy their time as pupils in this school.
 We listen to our pupils and take seriously what they tell us.

 We want to work in partnership with you to help your child to achieve their full potential and to make a positive contribution.

 On rare occasions our concern about a child may mean that we have to consult other agencies even before we contact you.
 The procedures, which we follow, have been laid down by the Buckinghamshire Area Child Protection Committee, and the school has adopted a Child Protection and Safeguarding Policy in line with this for the safety of all.
 The Policy is available to read on the school’s web site.